 It enables participants to gain the skills and knowledge necessary to meet the FDA, Health Canada’s and other regulatory agencies’ expectations for SOPs.

-This 2-day training course integrates the following principles of QbD and the lifecycle management approach to analytical procedures into current practices (Development, verification and transfer) to improve and maintain the perfomance of analytical procedures.
+This 2-day training course integrates the following principles of QbD and the lifecycle management approach to analytical procedures into current practices (Development, verification and transfer) to improve and maintain the performance of analytical procedures: